Vince-0/btcnman/README.md

 3. Configure environment variables
    ```
-   # In the backend directory, update the .env file with your Bitcoin Core RPC credentials
+   # In the backend directory, copy the .env.example file to .env and update the .env file with your Bitcoin Core RPC credentials
    ```

 4. Initialize the database